dwightjack/yuzu/packages/loadable/docs/README.md

 ## Option Override

-Each async component accepts the same configuration options that you can pass to `Loadable`.
+Each outlet component accepts the same configuration options that you can pass to `Loadable`.

-This gives you the ability to finely control every instance of an async component.
+This gives you the ability to finely control every instance of an outlet component.

 For example if we'd want to show another user count but with data fetched from a different source, we could define a custom `fetchData` option at instantiation time: